arikkfir/jenkins-master/README.md

 # jenkins-master

-Docker image for running Jenkins master in Kubernetes.
+Docker image for running Jenkins master node on Kubernetes.